2025 Solar Incentives Guide for Alpine, MI - Tax Credits & Rebates

 Federal Solar Incentives

-Your local Alpine solar panel installation expert can provide you with more information about the ITC and how it applies to your situation.
+Reaching out to your local Alpine solar panel installation expert is the best way to learn more about how the ITC applies to your situation.

-The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
 Now, solar installation projects started after January 1, 2022, and completed by the end of 2032, can qualify for a 30% tax credit.
 The amount of the credit will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
 Starting in 2023, the expansion will also make claiming credit for energy storage systems easier than ever before.

 More information about the new Inflation Reduction Act can be found here.
 Your local Alpine solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit may apply to you.